microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/callrecords-callrecord-getdirectroutingcalls.md

 Namespace: microsoft.graph.callRecords

 Get a log of direct routing calls as a collection of [directRoutingLogRow](../resources/callrecords-directroutinglogrow.md) entries.
+This API only returns individual calls that involve direct routing and will not reflect other participants in a group call or meeting.
+A [directRoutingLowRow](../resources/callrecords-directroutinglogrow.md) **id** corresponds to a [session](../resources/callrecords-session.md) within a [callRecord](../resources/callrecords-callrecord.md) resource.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]